 The last purpose of the beacons was to provide fault tolerance.
 During an awake period, the nodes in the network would listen for beacons from nodes with a DTB less than their own.
-If the nodes did not receive a beacon in 10 seconds (2 and 1/2 beacon cycles), it would reset its own DTB and listen for any beacon.
+If the nodes did not receive a beacon in 10 seconds (2 and 1/2 beacon cycles), they would reset their own DTB and listen for any beacon.
 Upon hearing a new beacon the node would reconnect to the network with a new DTB.
-This mechanism was useful as it allowed nodes to be reset, have their batteries replaced, lose connectivity due to changing asymmetric links, or moved (which actually happened in our deployment) and still continue to function within the network.
+This mechanism was useful as it allowed nodes to be reset, have their batteries replaced, create routes around failed nodes, or be moved (which actually happened in our deployment) and still continue to function in the network.
 During a personnel change, the new fire fighters switched two of our nodes so that their IDs would better reflect their placement on the hill.
 Our network recovered perfectly and there were no gaps in the data, the only difference being that their hop counts were swapped.
 However, we did notice some interesting phenomena due to changing asymmetric links and/or interference.
 This is discussed in section 4.